 For further guidance on this point and others, such as reference pricing, see ‘Promotional savings claims’.

-Rule 3.39 states that marketing communications that include a price comparison must make the basis of the comparison clear.
+Rule 3.38 states that marketing communications that include a price comparison must not mislead by failing to make the basis of the comparison clear.

 The following guidance contains further information in respect of price comparisons: